Home Features The Science of COVID-19: COVID-19 and treatment of adults

 Clinical studies have shown that in 1,703 critically able patients, glucocorticoid reduced mortality versus standard of care passivity of 32 percent versus 40 percent.

 Dexamethasone can be given at dose of 6 mg a day for 10 days or until discharge.
 Other steroids maybe similarly effective, such as hydrocortisone, methylprednisolone, and prednisone.

 Dexamethasone did not improve outcomes, and may have caused harm, among patients who did not receive supplemental oxygen, and thus it is not recommended for the treatment of mild or moderate COVID-19.

 Use of Concomitant Medications in People with COVID-19

 Because COVID-19 enters human cells through the ACE2 receptor, questions were raised regarding whether the use of ACE inhibitors or angiotensin-receptor blockers (ARBs) – which may increase ACE2 levels – might affect the course of COVID-19.
 However, large observational studies have not shown an association with increased risk.

 Patients who are receiving ACE inhibitors or ARBs for another indication should not stop taking these agents, even if they have COVID-19.

-Regeneron cov 2 antibody cocktail has shown to rapidly reduce viral load and associated symptoms and cause an antibody to spike protein that neutralises the virus.
+Regeneron cov 2 antibody cocktail has shown to rapidly reduce viral load and associated symptoms and cause an antibody to spike protein that neutralizes the virus.
 Broadly direct acting antivirals are now in clinical trials.
-They have been shown to inhibit replication of viral pathogens from multiple RNA virus families including SARS influenza RSV, filovirus, flavivirus to name a few.
+They have been shown to inhibit replication of viral pathogens from multiple RNA virus family including SARS influenza RSV, filovirus, flavivirus to name a few.

 The mechanism of antiviral activities viral error catastrophe is a concept that’s predicated on increasing the viral mutation rate beyond a biologically tolerable threshold resulting in impairment of viral fitness and activity leading to viral extinction.